Australia Day

-Since at least 1938, the date of Australia Day has also been a day of protest and of mourning the start of the British colonisation of Australia, characterised as an invasion in which Indigenous Australians had the land that they had occupied for millennia forcibly taken.
+Since at least 1938, the date of Australia Day has also been a day of protest and of mourning the start of the British colonisation of Australia, characterised as an invasion in which Aboriginal Australians had the land that they had occupied for millennia forcibly taken.
 Some observe 26 January as Invasion Day, Survival Day or as a Day of Mourning, as a counter-observance to the national day.
 Some counter-observers and others have called for the date of Australia Day to be changed or the holiday to be abolished entirely.
-Support for changing the date has been a minority position; however, polls from 2021 have indicated that Australians under the age of 30 are much more supportive of the change than older generations.
+Support for changing the date has been a minority position over successive annual polls.
+A January 2026 Roy Morgan poll found 60.5% support for retaining 26 January as the date for Australia Day.